MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-overview.md

 Compliance Manager uses a role-based access control permission model.
 Only users who are assigned a user role may access Compliance Manager, and the actions allowed by each user are restricted by role type.
 [View a table](working-with-compliance-manager.md#permissions) showing the actions allowed for each permission.

-The portal admin can set permissions for other users in within Compliance Manager by following these steps:
+The portal admin for Compliance Manager can set permissions for other users in within Compliance Manager by following these steps:

 1. From the top **More** drop-down menu, select **Admin**, then **Settings**.
 2. From here, select the role you want to assign and then add the employee you want to assign to that role.
 Users will then be able to perform certain actions.

-In addition, the organization's global admin can [assign users the Global Reader role in Azure Active Directory (Azure AD)](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#global-reader).
-This role gives users read-only permissions to access Compliance Manager, but users cannot edit data or perform any actions within Compliance Manager.
+In addition, users who are assigned the [Global Reader role in Azure Active Directory (Azure AD)](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#global-reader) have read-only permission to access Compliance Manager; however they cannot edit data or perform any actions within Compliance Manager.

 Note that there is no longer a default **Guest access** role.
 Each user must be assigned a role in order to access and work within Compliance Manager.